 A worship team with a choir and instruments is the best.
-Make the most of whatever talent you have - do not try to imitate some other group.
-Accept imperfect musicians as long as the overall effect is enjoyable for most people - they do get better over time.
+Make the most of whatever talent you have and do not try to imitate some other group.
+Accept imperfect musicians as long as the overall effect is enjoyable for most people.

 Lacking a choir or band, a piano accompanist is probably the most flexible.
 Finding a piano is not the problem it once was.
-Electronic pianos that sound and feel much like the real thing are in music stores at a reasonable price.
-The smaller keyboards may need an external amplifier - a portable home stereo can work.
+Electronic pianos that sound and feel much like the real thing are in stores at a reasonable price.
+The smaller keyboards may need an external amplifier (a portable home stereo can work).
 If your congregation does not have a piano player, most songs can be played by someone with a guitar, accordion, or auto-harp.